google/site-kit-wp/docs/Data-flow-in-Site-Kit.md

 Generally speaking, we cache report data that does not vary (either much or at all) every hour.

 If the WordPress REST API returns a non-`2xx` HTTP response code (or the request fails entirely), the client will not save any data for this request in a cache and will instead log the error using a Redux (`@wordpress/data`) action.
 Usually the client will display this error in an appropriate fashion.
-Again: failed request data is never cached in `sessionStorage`.
+Typically, failed request data is not cached in `sessionStorage`.

 If the data was retrieved from the cache, the cache will not be modified.
 Cached data is stored with a time-to-live and will be cleared/ignored if "stale".